BrkRaw/brkraw/docs/extensions/context-map.md

 - applied after spec and transform evaluation
 - scoped to a single invocation or script
 - optional but powerful
+- designed to live alongside a raw dataset as a small “manifest” that captures project-specific conversion and organization intent for reproducibility

 ---